BashayerNouri/catch_me_if_you_can/03_welcome_message/05_python_1_overview.md

 ﻿Let's go through everything we've done in this chapter:

 - We learned about the `print()` function.
+- We learned how to `print()` different data types.
 - We learned how to write a comment.
-- We learned about variables and their types.
-- Finally, we finished the welcome message program.
+- We finished our welcome message program.

 Make sure that it's working properly and the correct information is showing.
 If all is good, move the card and push the code.